Kong/docs.konghq.com/app/docs/0.9.x/admin-api.md

 ## Cluster

-You can see the Kong cluster members, and forcibly remove a node from the cluster, using the following endpoints.
+You can see the Kong cluster members, add a node to the cluster and forcibly remove a node from the cluster, using the following endpoints.
 For more information read the [clustering][clustering] documentation.
 You can also execute some of these operations using the [CLI][cli].

 ---

-### Cluster information
+### Retrieve cluster status

-The entrypoint to the clustering API functionalities.
-Shows the total number of events that have been handled by the current node, and their types.
-The types starting with `ENTITY_` are events for database entities, while the types that start with `MEMBER-` are events of the cluster and its members.
+Retrieve the cluster status, returning information for each node in the cluster.

 #### Endpoint